MustardOS/mustardos.github.io/release/progress/goose.md

 * Updated the fix for launching PPSSPP after Vulkan is set on RG devices
 * Updated theme resolution setting
 * Updated thermal setting to be in reverse setting
+* Updated union mounting script to have single lock mechanism on multiple mounts
 * Updated unknown module handling
 * Updated XRoar system support INI files